Shah Rukh Khan’s Friend Karim Morani’s Daughter Shaza Tests Positive For COVID-19

 |

-Shah Rukh Khan-starrer blockbuster Chennai Express’ producer Karim Morani’s daughter Shaza has reportedly tested positive for Novel Coronavirus.
-The SpotboyE report states that may be the first case in Juhu as Moranis live just two blocks from Jamnabai Narsee School.
-The news headlines scared all of the residents for the reason that area.
-Confirming the development, the BMC Corporator Renu Hansraj told SpotboyE, “The complete Morani house is under lockdown.
-You can find 9 people surviving in that building.
-All will undoubtedly be tested tomorrow.
-We will take all steps to be extremely co-operative using them.”
-Shaza is really a younger sister of 33-year-old actress Zoa Morani who made her Bollywood debut in Shah Rukh Khan produced film Always Kabhi Kabhi.
-The Morani family is reported to be in an ongoing state of complete shock.
-Karim informed an entertainment portal that Shaza have not are exposed to any foreign traveller.
-He stated, “My daughter Shaza have not mingled with any foreign travellers and had no COVID symptoms at all.
-It really is my duty to see you once we are law-abiding citizens.
-We have been admitting her in Nanavati Hospital to be kept under isolation.
-The municipal authorities will here be, tomorrow, at 10 30 pm.”
-On Sunday night, folks of India followed PM Narendra Modi’s instructions of lighting diyas at 9 pm for 9 minutes to showcase the unity for the war against deadly COVID-19.
-But, this news has generated darkness in Morani family indeed.
+Shah Rukh Khan’s blockbuster film Chennai Express’ producer Karim Morani’s daughter Shaza Morani has tested positive for Novel Coronavirus Disease (COVID-19), reports SpotboyE.
+This is the first case in Juhu, Mumbai, where the Moranis live just two blocks away from the Jamnabai Narsee School in a building named Shagun, states the report.
+The news has scared all the residents in the area.
+Confirming the development, the BMC Corporator Renu Hansraj told SpotboyE, “The entire Morani house is under lockdown.
+There are 9 people living in that building.
+All will be tested tomorrow.
+We shall take all steps to be extremely co-operative with them.”
+Shaza Morani is the younger sister of 33-year-old actress Zoa Morani who made her Bollywood debut in the Shah Rukh Khan production Always Kabhi Kabhi in 2011.
+The Morani family is said to be in a state of complete shock.
+Karim Morani has reportedly informed people through text that Shaza had not come in contact with any foreign traveller.
+Morani stated in the text message, “My daughter Shaza has not mingled with any foreign travellers and had no COVID symptoms at all.
+It is my duty to inform you as we are law-abiding citizens.
+We are admitting her in Nanavati Hospital to be kept under isolation.
+The municipal authorities will be here, tomorrow, at 10: 30 pm.”
+Also Read : Ankita Lokhande, Ashita Dhawan’s Housing Complex Gets Sealed As A Resident Tests COVID-19 Positive On Sunday night, the people of India followed Prime Minister Narendra Modi’s request of lighting candles and diyas at 9 pm for 9 minutes to showcase unity in the war against the deadly COVID-19.
+But this news has indeed created darkness in the Morani family.
+Wishing Shaza a speedy recovery.